sjackp/J_Captioneer_v2.release/README.md

 ## Features

-J_Captioneer_v2 builds on the success of J_Captioneer_v1, with the following features:
+J_Captioneer_v2 builds on J_Captioneer_v1, with the following features:

 1. Load and display images in a directory.
 2. Navigate through images with left and right arrow buttons or keys.